Skip to Content

 Format:

 • Oral presentations will be presented in-person during GSRD at Cooley Center.
 Students must apply to present an oral presentation.
 Ten contestants will be selected as finalists to compete.
-The deadline to apply for consideration for the competition is Thursday, May 2 by 11:59 pm.

 • Each oral presentation will be allotted 10 minutes consisting of a 7-minute presentation and a 3-minute question & answer period before a panel of judges and the public audience.